aebkea/rossprogram-website/src/pages/participants/to-apply.md

 ## Instructions

 The application portal is now available.
 Begin your application by visiting the application portal at [https://apply.rossprogram.org](https://apply.rossprogram.org).
+The core parts of the application are the following:

+- responses to some short essay questions,
+- a teacher recommendation,
+- school transcript, and
+- work on some challenging math problems.

+If you have any quetions or otherwise, please feel free to email us at [ross@rossprogram.org](mailto:ross@rossprogram.org).
+Note that we will not provide hints on how to solve the math problems posted, but we can answer clarifying questions regarding terminology, phrasing, etc.

 ## Application Deadline